docusign/docusign-esign-csharp-client/README.md

 * Select the **DocuSign NuGet Package** and click **Install**.
 * Additionally install **Json.NET** (the client's only external dependency).

-You can also install the DocuSign NuGet Client and Json.NET dependency by running the following commands in the [NuGet Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)
+You can also install the DocuSign .NET Client and Json.NET dependency by running the following commands in the [NuGet Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console)

     PM> Install-Package DocuSign.Integration.Client.dll
     PM> Install-Package Newtonsoft.Json